megaease/easeprobe/README.md

 ```shell
 $ build/bin/easeprobe -f config.yaml
 ```
-* `-f` configuration file or URL or path for multiple files which will be auto merged into one.
+* `-f` configuration file or URL or path for multiple files which will be automatically merged into one.
 Can also be achieved by setting the environment variable `PROBE_CONFIG`
 * `-d` dry run.
 Can also be achieved by setting the environment variable `PROBE_DRY`

 # 3. Deployment